-- (i) correspond with the design principles illustrated on Figure 5 Sector Landscape Plan; - (ii) generally achieve the landscape character described above and the landscape concept described in section 4.2 of the Precinct Plan;
+- (i) correspond with the design principles illustrated on Figure 5 Sector Landscape Plan; - (ii) generally achieve the landscape character described above and the landscape concept described in section 4.2 of the Precinct Plan; - (iii) provide a minimum landscaped strip of three (3) metres to all street frontages. - (iv) where retaining walls or batters are required, provide a landscape buffer located clear of these works to reduce the impact of the wall if visible from a street; - (v) be designed to complement and integrate with the landscaping and design character of adjoining Sectors and Precincts, specifically to be complementary to and provide a gradual transition from the Town Centre Frame to the Town Centre Core; - (vi) include canopy trees.
+Street trees are intended to provide visual continuity to the street, reduce the road scale and provide shade to on-street car parking and adjacent pedestrian areas; - (vii) reduce the appearance of an expanse of carparking areas by providing advanced shade trees at the rate of not less than one (1) tree per six (6) parking spaces; - (viii) provide adequate landscaped areas so as to create a landscape setting and passive recreation space for development; - (ix) allow for pedestrian linkages and landscape planting extending from entry points to development sites within the Sector to connect, where possible, through car park areas to the pedestrian pathway associated with the circulation road; - (x) be employed to reduce reflected glare from building facades; - (xi) not compromise the safety of vehicles accessing sites within the Sector or in surrounding development; - (xii) be capable of efficient and effective maintenance; - (xiii) to assist legibility of the site and define street edges, specifically along North Lakes drive; - (xiv) emphasise the through-route nature of Endeavour Boulevard and Mason Street by street treatments including the use of open landscaping along the verges and median strips, which allow visual exposure of the buildings from the road; - (xv) generally frame entry areas to sites; - (xvi) screen services such as electricity substations and transformers in a way that does not affect the streetscape; - (xvii) delineate between the pedestrian and vehicular environments, as well as to provide some relief from headlight glare and visual monotony; - (xviii) screen car parking areas from roads and other areas readily accessible to the public;

-- (iii) provide a minimum landscaped strip of three (3) metres to all street frontages and a 1.5 metre wide landscaped strip in front of any side or rear fencing; - (iv) where retaining walls or batters are required, provide a landscape buffer located clear of these works to reduce the impact of the wall if visible from a street; - (v) be designed to complement and integrate with the landscaping and design character of adjoining Sectors and Precincts, specifically to be complementary to and provide a gradual transition from the Town Centre Frame to the Town Centre Core; - (vi) include canopy trees.
-Street trees are intended to provide visual continuity to the street, reduce the road scale and provide shade to on-street car parking and adjacent pedestrian areas; - (vii) reduce the appearance of an expanse of carparking areas by providing advanced shade trees at the rate of not less than one (1) tree per six (6) parking spaces; - (viii) provide adequate landscaped areas so as to create a landscape setting and passive recreation space for development; - (ix) allow for pedestrian linkages and landscape planting extending from entry points to development sites within the Sector to connect, where possible, through car park areas to the pedestrian pathway associated with the circulation road; - (x) be employed to reduce reflected glare from building facades; - (xi) not compromise the safety of vehicles accessing sites within the Sector or in surrounding development; - (xii) be capable of efficient and effective maintenance; - (xiii) to assist legibility of the site and define street edges, specifically along North Lakes drive; - (xiv) generally frame entry areas to sites; - (xv) screen services such as electricity substations and transformers in a way that does not affect the streetscape; - (xvi) delineate between the pedestrian and vehicular environments, as well as to provide some relief from headlight glare and visual monotony; - (xvii) screen car parking areas from roads and other areas readily accessible to the public; - (xviii) ensure retaining walls are to be screened by landscaping at the top and toe of the wall to ensure the presentation to the street is predominantly that of landscaping; - (xix) ensure retaining walls are not to exceed 3.0 metres in height without terracing to provide a minimum width of 0.5 metres of landscaping.
-Fences atop of retaining walls are to be further setback behind a landscape screen to ensure the presentation to the street is predominantly of landscaping; and - (xx) incorporate varying setbacks of landscaping where a large building façade does not provide visual relief through the form of windows, entries or similar elements.
+- (xix) ensure retaining walls are to be screened by landscaping at the top and toe of the wall to ensure the presentation to the street is predominantly that of landscaping; - (xx) ensure retaining walls are not to exceed 3.0 metres in height without terracing to provide a minimum width of 0.5 metres of landscaping.
+Fences atop of retaining walls are to be further setback behind a landscape screen to ensure the presentation to the street is predominantly of landscaping; and - (xxi) incorporate varying setbacks of landscaping where a large building façade does not provide visual relief through the form of windows, entries or similar elements.